Is the feature an olive branch to Facebook Page owners suffering from drop in organic post reach or will it actually be a useful feature?

 Nice touch – each of the buttons has its own icon, reinforcing the action.

-Which Button is Right for You?
+Which is the Right Button?

 Depends on your product or services and the action you want people to take.